arthurBricq/minimal_personal_site/data/writing/new_era.md

 ---
-title: When machines became capable of executing the code that they generated
+title: The Day AI Began Executing Its Self-Written Code
-description: Or when we entered a new era for accessibility to computing resources
+description: Or when developers lost the exclusive power to execute code
 priority: 1
 date: 2025-01-24
 ---

+# The Day AI Began Executing Its Self-Written Code

+> Or when developers lost the exclusive power to execute code

 In the early days of computing, the only code you could execute was the code you wrote yourself.